Teaching has its various merits and drawbacks, for me.

 Substitutes make about the same.
 You get a $75 check for a seven-hour workday, which breaks down to $10.71/hour.
 Take note that the same pay I was getting to scrutinize real estate documents and cure real estate title issues…I now get to substitute teach, which really breaks down to glorified babysitting (and it would shock and appall you to know how many “real teachers” are nothing more than that, too – we’ll get to that another time).
 And before you start to whine, you’re getting me cheap, as a taxpayer.
 I have 20 kids a class.
 Having me watch them do a worksheet for an hour costs you around sixty-cents a kid, including the cost of the worksheet and lights.

 The point of this is to peek into what would be someone else’s life if it wasn’t mine.
-Sadly, those without a BA/BS make only $55/day, which is still not horrible – you can become a substitute teacher by graduating high school and paying for a background check.
+Those without a BA/BS make $55/day, which is still not horrible – you can become a substitute teacher by graduating high school and passing a background check (view content on this website to learn more).
 That’s it.
-Maybe there’s a correlation between that and paying such ridiculously low wages.
-Again, for another time.
-Point being, even if someone managed to work every day (which is doable, but not enjoyable – your commute could be as far as driving the length of Rhode Island) making $75/day, you’re pulling $1600 before tax ($1400 after), no benefits.
+The point being, even if someone managed to work every day (which is doable, but not enjoyable – your commute could be as far as driving the length of Rhode Island) making $75/day, you’re pulling $1600 before tax ($1400 after), no benefits.
 On the flip side, working 40-hours a week at Wilson & Associates, I made $1760 before tax ($1400 after), with benefits.
 It’s a little freaky, to think about.

 I’d certainly tell anyone without a job and criminal record to get into it, though.
 I actually have a background in education, so I get a lot of work from teachers calling me personally, but anyone who has the ability to control a room of people (while having things like security officers as a crutch) and has no job should really be getting into this.
 A standard two-bedroom in Little Rock runs you $1000 with utilities; with a roommate, two kids fresh out of college can live as well as they would in a cubicle job as they do getting off work at 3pm every day.
 If you go the summer and can’t find work, this is how to at least be doing something semi-professional (haha) in the meantime.